Ericcsr/synthesize_pregrasp/README.md

 # contact_planning_dexterous_hand
 contact planning for dexterous hand manipulation

+This code branch is implementation of SIGGRAPH 23 Synthesize nonprehensile pregrasp for ungraspable objects.

+**Experimental Code**

-Instruction to use the code coming soon.
+This branch will be clean up soon.
+Instruction to use the code is coming soon.

 For any question please send email to ericcsr@connect.hku.hk